 Nassau County Divorce Lawyer

-Experienced Divorce Attorners Serving Nassau and Suffolk Counties, NY
+Experienced Divorce Attorneys Serving Nassau and Suffolk Counties, NY

 If you're looking for a trusted Nassau County divorce lawyer, The Meyers Law Group, P.C. has built a strong reputation for success both in and out of the courtroom.
 Our attorneys are known for providing creative and effective solutions to complex divorce and family law issues.
 Comfortable in both negotiation and litigation settings, we have a proven track record of achieving favorable settlements through mediation and collaborative divorce.